 Total Foreign Exchange earned and used

 41. Directors' Responsibility Statement

-Pursuant to the requirement under Section 134(5) of the Companies Act 2013 it ishereby confirmed that: a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+Pursuant to the requirement under Section 134(5) of the Companies Act 2013 it ishereby confirmed that: a) In the preparation of the annual accounts the applicableaccounting standards had been followed along with proper explanation relating to materialdepartures;

-(c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the company and for preventing and detecting fraud and otherirregularities;
+c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) The Directors had prepared the annual accounts on a going concern basis;

-(e) The Directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively and f) The Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.
+e) The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively and f) The Directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 | ||By Order of the Board || |

-|Place: Chennai ||Srinivasan H.R. ||D.V.
+| ||Srinivasan H.R. ||D.V.
 Ravi |

-|Date: May 15 2015 ||Managing Director ||Director |
+|Place: Chennai ||Managing Director ||Director |

 |Date: May 16 2019 ||DIN: 00130277 ||DIN: 00171603 |